Herck83/UNI-D2/docs/index.md

 ## Highlights

-*   **Unified Entry Point:** Hydra + Lightning workflow for experimenting with MDLM, UDLM, BD3LM, FlexMDM, GIDD, SEDD, and PartitionMDLM.
+*   **Unified Entry Point:** Hydra + Lightning workflow for experimenting with MDLM, UDLM, BD3LM, FlexMDM, GIDD, SEDD, PartitionMDLM, and CANDI.
 *   **Comprehensive Sampling:** Helpers for absorbing, autoregressive, block, and flexible sampling strategies.
 *   **Reproducibility:** Scripts to reproduce training recipes for datasets like LM1B, OpenWebText, and Text8.